marijnh/Eloquent-JavaScript/04_data.md

 ```

 The `zeroPad` function from the [previous chapter](functions) also
-exists as a method called `padStart`.
-It takes a desired length and a
+exists as a method.
+It is called `padStart` and takes the desired
-padding character as arguments.
+length and padding character as arguments.

 ```
 console.log(String(6).padStart(3, "0"));